The Magical Realism of the Ryland Creek Saga

 - Avenging, ghostly Seneca chieftains

-- An odd fellow, Joe the Storyteller—first formally introduced in The Master of Hounds—but you begin to wonder if Joe wasn’t in the background for the entire saga all along.
+- An odd fellow, Joe the Storyteller—first formally introduced in The Master of Hounds—but one begins to wonder if Joe wasn’t in the background for the entire saga all along.

 - Painted Post—the land itself—reaching character status

-- Time travel to a Painted Post of yesterday, which allowed to sneak in a lot of history, legend, and lore into the story line of The Time of the Backroads, with a new character, retired NY State Game Warden, Fulton Wainwright
+- Time travel to a Painted Post of yesterday, which allowed me to sneak in a lot of history, legend, and lore into the storyline of The Time of the Backroads, with a new character, retired NY State Game Warden, Fulton Wainwright

-So, it became a great deal of fun to intertwine magical realism into the nighttime ringtail chases in the darkened forests of Upstate New York, where an element of the haunted can go a long way.
+So, it became a great deal of fun to intertwine magical realism into the nighttime ringtail chases in the darkened forests of Upstate New York, where a haunting element can go a long way.

-And here’s (the real) Seth trailing a raccoon.
-Now, truth be told, I never took my cell phone out of it’s case, but it wouldn’t have made any different as I’d turned off my headlamp to listen to my faithful hound.
-And as you listen along, you’ll hear someone else make a (vocal) entrance.
+In the "video" clip below: the real Seth trailing a raccoon.
+Truth be told, I never took my cell phone out of it’s case, but it wouldn’t have made a difference as I’d turned off my headlamp to listen to my faithful hound.

 It’s sort of magical.
 But then again, it is Painted Post, after all.